Reinforcement Learning with Dual-Observation for General Video Game Playing: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank the participants to the 2020 GVGAI Learning Competition for their participation, the whole GVGAI team for implementing and maintaining the framework, and the authors of \cite{ye2020rotation} for helping with executing their agent.
+The authors would like to thank the authors of \cite{ye2020rotation} for helping with correctly executing their agent, the whole GVGAI team for implementing and maintaining the framework, Mr. Yang Tao for designing the 2020 competition games, and all the participants to the GVGAI Learning Competition editions for their participation.

+\begin{IEEEbiography} [{ }]{Chengpeng Hu} received his B.E. degree in 2021 from the Southern University of Science and Technology (SUSTech), China.
+He is currently a postgraduate student at the Department of Computer Science and Engineering of SUSTech.
+His research interests include AI in games, evolutionary computation and its applications in combinatorial optimisation. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Ziqi Wang} received his B.E. degree in 2021 from the Southern University of Science and Technology (SUSTech), China.
+He is currently a postgraduate student at the Department of Computer Science and Engineering of SUSTech.
+His research concentrates on procedural content generation through AI methods including deep reinforcement learning, generative adversarial networks and evolutionary computation.
+He has co-authored several papers on procedural content generation and has previously published with the IEEE Conference on Games and the IEEE Congress on Evolutionary Computation. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Tianye Shu} received his B.E. degree in 2021 from the Southern University of Science and Technology (SUSTech), China.
+He is currently a postgraduate student at the Department of Computer Science and Engineering of SUSTech.
+His research interests include AI in games and evolutionary multi-objective optimisation.
+His recent paper on ``Experience-driven PCG via reinforcement learning: A Super Mario Bros study'' has been published at the 2022 IEEE Conference on Games. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Hao Tong} received his MA.Sc degree from the Joint Program of Southern University of science and Technology and Harbin Institute of Technology in 2019 and his B.E. degree from the China University of Mining and Technology in 2017.
+Now, he is a PhD student in University of Birmingham.
+His major research interests include evolutionary computation in vehicle routing problems and dynamic optimisation.
+He has previously published with CEC, GECCO, PPSN, TEVC and etc. In particular, he was also very interested in AI in games.
+He has organised a series of competitions in CoG, GECCO, PPSN about General Video Game AI.
+He was a member of the Games Technical Committee of the IEEE Computational Intelligence Society (2020-2021). \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Julian Togelius} is an Associate Professor in the Department of Computer Science and Engineering, New York University, and a co-founder of \emph{modl.ai}.
+He works on artificial intelligence for games and on games for artificial intelligence.
+His current main research directions involve procedural content generation in games, general video game playing, player modelling, and fair and relevant benchmarking of AI through game-based competitions.
+Additionally, he works on topics in evolutionary computation, quality-diversity algorithms, and reinforcement learning.
+From 2018 to 2021, he was the Editor-in-Chief of the IEEE Transactions on Games.
+Togelius holds a BA from Lund University, an MSc from the University of Sussex, and a PhD from the University of Essex.
+He has previously worked at IDSIA in Lugano and at the IT University of Copenhagen. \end{IEEEbiography}